TheRacetrack/racetrack/docs/user/user-guide-2.md

 ### Must

 1. You must use one of the pre-defined (currently installed) job types.
-   Racetrack will error out if you do not.

 ### Should

 1. The call path should be kept shallow.
 We prefer a bit bigger Job over small that creates a deep call path.
-1. If part of the functionality of your Job becomes useful to a Service Consumer *other* than the current set of Service Consumers, consider if this part of its functionality should be split out into a separate Job.
+2. If part of the functionality of your Job becomes useful to a Service Consumer *other* than the current set of Service Consumers, consider if this part of its functionality should be split out into a separate Job.
 This is usually only a good idea of this part of the functionality is expensive in